ldionne/mpl11/README.md

 $ make tests    # Compiles the unit tests.
 ```

+### Minified version
+A minified version of the library is also provided.
+To use it, simply include
+the `boost/mpl11.min.hpp` header, which contains the whole library.
+Note that
+the minified header must not be used in conjunction with other headers from
+the library.

 ## Introduction
 The MPL11 is a C++11 library providing composable, high-level primitives for